The relationship between Oe Hiromoto, one of the "13 Lords of Kamakura" and Minamoto no Yoritomo's wise man, and Yamagata Prefecture

 Conclusion

-Sagae City is dotted with spots that evoke the atmosphere of the Oe clan era.
+Sagae City has many spots where you can feel the remnants of the Oe clan era

-Now that the historical drama "The 13 Lords of Kamakura" has made the figure of Oe Hiromoto feel much closer, why not visit some spots associated with the Oe clan, perhaps as preparation or review for the drama?
+Now that the NHK historical drama "The 13 Lords of Kamakura" has made the figure of Oe no Hiromoto feel much more relatable, why not visit some spots associated with the Oe clan?

 Reference: "History of Hometown Sagae" by Abe Torikio and Ui Kei (Sagae City Board of Education, Yamagata Prefecture)